 When the choice is possible, families prefer to enroll students in a face-to-face setting instead of a virtual one.
-Families, like businesses, share a perception of low quality for digital platforms.
+Families, like businesses, share a perception of digital platforms as having low quality.
 The online option is usually chosen because it is less expensive or is the only available option at a specific location.
-Not helping further in attracting communities to the online option are the misconceptions observed in the following:
+Not helping in attracting communities to the online option are further misconceptions observed: